 Where Are You Going to Use Your Outdoor Shower Kit?

-At the other end of the scale would be backcountry camping, several miles from your vehicle and any electrical hookups.
+The other end of the scale would be backcountry camping, several miles from your vehicle and any electrical hookups.
 Solar showers are the only way to go in that situation, as they only need sunlight and gravity to function.
 Most are super lightweight and won’t add too much to your pack weight.

 In the middle are the pump showers and pressurized tank showers.
 Most of these need electricity, and while they come with batteries that will last an hour or so, that’s not going to be long enough for extended trips or large groups.
-It’s best if you can charge the battery off your vehicle, or even better, mains electricity from the campground.
+It’s best if you can charge the battery of your vehicle, or even better, mains electricity from the campground.
 They offer better water pressure than solar showers, so they’ll be more comfortable to use.

 How Much Space Do You Have?